11-tools/lojban-english-apple-dictionary/README.markdown

 Before you mess around, you should really read the [Apple Dictionary Services Programming Guide](http://developer.apple.com/documentation/userexperience/Conceptual/DictionaryServicesProgGuide/Introduction/Introduction.html).

 The script inside, "convert-to-xml.clj", is a Clojure script.
 It converts the *plain text definition files* into the *XML file*.
 You *don't need to do this* unless you want to rebuilt the XML file.
-To run it, you need the Java Virtual Machine--which shouldn't be a problem--and [Clojure](http://www.clojure.org).
+To run it, you need the Java Virtual Machine—which shouldn't be a problem—and [Clojure](http://www.clojure.org).
 Also, you'll need the [clojure-contrib user libraries](http://www.github.com/kevinoneill/clojure-contrib/).

 In order to run the script, your terminal needs to be inside the "src" folder.
 After you make a new XML file, run "make" and see if you get any errors.
 If no errors appear, run "make install; make clean" to install the dictionary in your Apple Dictionary and test it, also deleting the now-unneeded intermediate folder that appeared.